 She holds a Bachelor of Fine Arts degree from the University of Connecticut and completed a teaching degree in Waldorf education in 1994.
 Ms. Kopald fulfilled many roles at Santa Cruz Waldorf School including AWSNA delegate, Faculty Chair, Board of Trustee, Chair of Mentoring and Evaluation, Festivals and Fairs coordinator and served on numerous committees.

 Her sabbatical travels in 2006, led her to teach puppetry, doll making and storytelling to at the Centre for Creative Education in Cape Town, South Africa and in Kenya.
 Ms. Kopald is a mother of three, a grandmother and a wife.
-She will return to Santa Cruz, where her husband, Steve will await her, after service to our school.

 Ms. Burkett has a Botany degree and has taught Science to middle school and high school students as well as college students in the US and in China as a Peace Corps Volunteer.
 She has also taught sewing and quilting for many years.
 As a parent, with a child attending Nevada Sage Waldorf School, she has been drawn to Waldorf Education and attends teacher training courses at Rudolf Steiner College.
 She enjoys cooking, sewing, reading, camping, and hiking in her free time.